-A jury has ruled Gerald Stanley is innocent in the killing of Colten Boushie.
+A jury has found Gerald Stanley not guilty in the death of Colten Boushie.

 The five men and seven women of the jury made the decision after 13 hours of deliberations.